 From the ceremony to reception, people may introduce you as Mr. and Mrs., Mr. and Mr., or Mrs. and Mrs., plus one unified surname.
 (Presumptuous?)

-What if you will not change your last name to that name?
+What if you won't change your last name to that name?

 The name they have assumed unto you.